savvasdalkitsis/uhuruphotos-android/privacy-policy.md

 # Privacy policy

-This app does NOT collect any user data and does not communicate with any other server apart from the user's own LibrePhotos self hosted server and the following Google services:
+This app does NOT collect any user data and does not communicate with any other server apart from the user's own LibrePhotos self hosted server and the following third party services:

-* Google Maps: used for photo geo tagging.
+* Google Maps: optionally used for photo geo tagging.
 * Firebase: used for crash reporting (no other analytics are sent)
+* MapBox: optionally used for photo geo tagging.

 Data sent to Google are governed by Google's privacy policy which can be found at https://policies.google.com/privacy

+Data sent to MapBox are governed by MapBox's privacy policy which can be found at https://www.mapbox.com/legal/privacy